IBM-Cloud/DevOps-Services-Docs/docs/startproject/index.md

 ## Projects
 When you configure a DevOps Services project to deploy to Bluemix, the project is associated with an organization (org) and space in Bluemix for billing purposes.
 You can configure the project's pipeline and Web IDE workspace to deploy to any org and space in Bluemix that you have access to.

-When you deploy your project to Bluemix, the project becomes a Bluemix app that you can enable services for, such as the Track & Plan service or the Delivery Pipeline service.
-Because the use of services can generate charges, you must set up a Bluemix account for your project.
+When you deploy your project to Bluemix, the project becomes a Bluemix app that you can enable services for, such as the Track & Plan service or the Delivery Pipeline service. <!--Because the use of services can generate charges, you must set up a Bluemix account for your project.-->

 You can start a project in several ways.
 If you want to start by using new code or an existing Git repository, create a project.
 You can create a project from DevOps Services or from the command line.
 If you want to start from a copy of the code in another project, fork the code.
 If you already have an app in IBM Bluemix, you can create a DevOps Services project from the app.
 You can olso clone a fully functioning app by using the Deploy to Bluemix button.